 Ask for professional help from a driving instructor or the care team if:

-- You/your daughter cannot pass the driver’s test after many tries
+- You/your child cannot pass the driver’s test after many tries

-- You/your daughter have been in many accidents or moving violations (traffic offenses made while driving)
+- You/your child have been in many accidents or moving violations (traffic offenses made while driving)

-- You/your daughter have a lot of anxiety around driving
+- You/your child have a lot of anxiety around driving

-- If you have any concerns about your/your daughter’s safety
+- If you have any concerns about your/your child’s safety

 There are no driving schools customized for Turner syndrome.
 However, your community may have programs that provide driving assessment and special training.
 For example, the Spaulding Rehabilitation Hospital in Boston, Mass., has this driving assessment.